Muazam01/AmazonPriceTracker/README.md

   by assigning recipient email as any other gmail account you have

 3-There is a procedure to generate your own app password in GMAIL I found this youtube link to help with that https://www.youtube.com/shorts/5V_FiEHS0c8
+4- In my_dict.json you have to paste url of any product you want to buy and set the target price at which you want to buy the product

+Furthermore, we can also upload the project on plateforms like pythonAnywhere so that it can run automatically on a scheduled time